cogsandsquigs/dotbak/README.md

 ```

 Note that this `dotbak` configuration can also work with plain folders, such as `.config` or `.local`.
 For example, to backup the `.config` folder, you would set `files.include` to `[".config"]`, or run `dotbak add .config` which automatically adds the folder to the `files.include` list.

+## TODO:

+-   [ ] Stream stderr/out of arbitrary commands to the terminal when running.